vdemichev/DiaNN/README.md

 <details>
   <summary>Main report</summary>

 A text table in .parquet format containing precursor and protein IDs, as well as plenty of associated information.
 Please use either R "arrow" or Python "pyarrow"/"polars" packages to process.
 In addition to using R or Python, you can also view .parquet files with the [TAD Viewer](https://www.tadviewer.com/).
+Similarly to R/Python, this app can be used to export .parquet to .csv.

 Most column names are self-explanatory, and the full reference as well as guidance on how to filter the main report can be found in [Main output reference](#main-output-reference).
 The following keywords are used when naming columns:
 - **PG** means protein group